RenataRomero/Sesion19_Moviles/README.md

 Using the sample url: https://reqres.in/api/users?page=2

 You can receive a JSON with id, first name, second name and a link to an image which is the avatar.
+Once we receive it, we can display the info in an Android app.

 ###### Layouts and components needed: